by Trevor Waddington, Founder & President, Truth Tree

 To achieve your goal, there are three primary objectives.

-We want the user to open each email, engage by reading it, and take action.
+For each email, we want the user to open it, engage by reading it, and take an action.

 Tips to Meet Your Objectives